4 Powerful 3D Printing Trends for 2026

 - High-Temperature Applications: Metal and ceramic printing for industrial furnaces and aerospace components

-Expert Insight: “3D Printing in space and extreme environments allows mission-critical components to be produced on-site, avoiding supply chain delays,” says Dr. Mark Weislogel, NASA engineer.
+Perspectiva experta: “3D Printing in space and extreme environments allows mission-critical components to be produced on-site, avoiding supply chain delays,” says Dr. Mark Weislogel, NASA engineer.

 Aplicaciones industriales